-- is interested in space, but feels it lacks knowledge about space activity; - views space development and research favourably, but does not necessarily support all space activities or initiatives: - 3) associates space with national security; and, - 4) is most concerned about space debris and planetary impacts and prioritises communications and Earth observation.
+- is interested in space, but feels it lacks knowledge about space activity; - views space development and research favourably, but does not necessarily support all space activities or initiatives;

 Methodology

 To develop a firmer foundation for the discussion of Australian public opinion on space, the authors employed iLink Research Services, which conducted a nationally representative survey of 1,579 adults in Australia.
 The survey received ethics approval from the UNSW Human Research Advisory Panel (iRECS4327).
 The survey was fielded over 16 days during